Head of Department: Mrs C Parker

 How we measure success

 Impact is measured yearly through study of the destination data compiled by the Local Authority.
 The key measurement is NEET, which traditionally is extremely low for schools in the area.
 From time to time student surveys are conducted by the team and careers education is monitored through the guidance programme.
-The independent advisor caries out their own evaluation of impact through re-engagement where necessary with clients.

 The Careers provision is reviewed through the teacher appraisal structure and regular presentations to Governors by request.